Hydroxyzine for dogs is a canine antihistamine. Your vet may prescribe it to relieve the symptoms of an allergic reaction.

 This results in a feeling of drowsiness.

-But for cases of severe pruritus, hydroxyzine is still preferred.
+But for cases of severe pruritus, many still prefer hydroxyzine.

 Can Dogs Take Hydroxyzine?

 Dogs are able to take hydroxyzine.
-In fact, antihistamines are quite commonly used to treat skin allergies in dogs.
+In fact, antihistamines are quite often used to treat skin allergies in dogs.

-While the treatment can be very effective, there are also side effects that need to be kept in mind, which we will look at later in this article.
+The treatment can be very effective.
+But, there are also side effects that you should keep in mind.
+We will look at these later in this article.

-Therefore, it is important that this medication is only ever given to your dog under the supervision of your vet.
+So, it is important that you only give this medication to your dog under your vet’s supervision.

 Let’s have a look at how hydroxyzine is used to treat dogs.